-In 2019, the Bank became an official sponsor of Foodbank Lifeline Foundation Malta, a registered NGO, which provides short-term emergency food packs to people in desperate need, regardless of race, religion and gender - till they find a path to stability.
+In 2018, the Bank became an official sponsor of Foodbank Lifeline Foundation Malta, a registered NGO, which provides short-term emergency food packs to people in desperate need, regardless of race, religion and gender - till they find a path to stability.
 Over the course of this relationship, the Bank has increased its support, both financially and in practical terms to meet the increasing demand for Foodbank Lifeline's services - presently feeding thousands every year.

 The Bank identified ways that went beyond one-off monetary donations, wanting to contribute on a continuous basis, with long-term benefits for the Foodbank.
-Staff take an active role with this NGO, participating in events and volunteering at the Foodbank's various distribution centres and stores.
 The Bank and Foodbank Lifeline share a joint vision of hoping that one day there will be no need for a foodbank in Malta.
 Until that day comes, the Bank is committed to supporting the community and ensuring that where possible no one should suffer the indignity of hunger.